-- On the Select Zoning window (Figure 14), select Typical Zoning.
-If you want to use one of the other zone settings, refer to "Editing the zoning configuration" on page 43 for instructions on configuring Custom Zoning; refer to the Web Tools Administrator's Guide for information on Advanced Zoning. - 2.
-Click Next.
+1. On the Select Zoning window (Figure 14 on page 28), select Typical Zoning.

+If you want to use one of the other zone settings, refer to Editing the zoning configuration on page 55 for instructions on configuring Custom Zoning; refer to the Web Tools Administrator's Guide for information on Advanced Zoning.